 The amount of expenses that can be deducted

-The body that awarded the grant or scholarship may further limit the amount of expenses that can be deducted, in which case the same limit is applied by Mela.
-If the awarder of the grant or scholarship does not limit the amount of expenses that can be deducted, you can deduct expenses amounting to no more than half the total amount of your grant or scholarship.
+The body that awarded the grant may further limit the amount of expenses that can be deducted, in which case the same limit is applied by Mela.
+If the awarder of the grant does not limit the amount of expenses that can be deducted, you can deduct expenses amounting to no more than half the total amount of your grant.
 If the awarder of the grant approves your expense deductions, you may deduct these expenses even if they have not been notified on the grant application.